bryan99pham/Portfolio/Employee Management App/README.md

 ### Creating the Database:
 - In Visual Studio (purple logo/icon program), open/load the EmployeeManagementAppAPI folder.
-- Then EmployeeManagementAppAPI/EmployeeManagementAppAPI/EmployeeManagementAppAPI.sln (sln stands for solution)
+- Then open the file: EmployeeManagementAppAPI/EmployeeManagementAppAPI/EmployeeManagementAppAPI.sln (sln stands for solution)
 - Once the solution file is opened, there will be a section on the right side of the window called "Solution Explorer.
 	+ Scroll all the way down and near the bottom, open the file named appsettings.json.
 	+ Based on the step you took when connecting to your local SQL server, in the line that begins with "EmployeeManagementAppDb" (should be line 11):